 If you have ambitions to become a PADI Divemaster one day, completing the PADI Enriched Air Diver course will help you understand concepts that will develop your understanding of decompression theory and physiology.
 The great news is that you can link the PADI Enriched Air Diver course with any other PADI certification.
 Find out more about which other PADI Specialty Diver courses buddy up well.

 Enhance your holidays

-Divers who enjoy some of the most benefits of diving with enriched air are those who like to take diving holidays.
-If you are planning a holiday to a dive resort or on a liveaboard, you can expect to complete a lot of repetitive dives over several days.
-If you are using enriched air to extend your bottom time, this could potentially equate to hours of additional dive time over the course of the holiday – imagine how many more critters you might see!
+Divers who enjoy some of the biggest benefits of diving with nitrox are those who like to take diving holidays.
+If you are taking a holiday locally or planning to book a dive resort or liveaboard, you may expect to complete a lot of repetitive dives over several days.
+If you are using enriched air to extend your bottom time, this could equate to hours of additional dive time over the holiday.
+Imagine how many more critters you might see!

 The PADI Enriched Air Diver course teaches you everything you need to know about enriched air diving.
 Firstly, you’ll learn how to select the right mix for your dive.
 You’ll also learn how to use an oxygen analyser and how to set your dive computer.
 You can choose to study using eLearning or with a PADI Dive Shop.
 The course is generally completed without dives, but there’s the option to include two open water dives for extra practice alongside a PADI Instructor.